wschaub/coco/README.md

 This repo contains various projects I'm working on for the Tandy Color Computer to teach me about 6809 assembly and interfacing with real hardware.

-You should have lwasm, a recent version of mess and the mess tools on your system in order to build the various files.
+You should have lwasm, a recent version of mame and the mame tools on your system in order to build the various files.

-The Makefile as it currently exists looks for test.asm09 as its source file and the make run and make debug targets will cause the file to be assembled and a disk image to be built and then mess will be run and automatically load the file off of the disk image.
+The Makefile as it currently exists looks for test.asm09 as its source file and the make run and make debug targets will cause the file to be assembled and a disk image to be built and then mame will be run and automatically load the file off of the disk image.
-In the case of the debug target the mess debugger is opened.
+In the case of the debug target the mame debugger is opened.

 I'm currently just linking the file I want to build as test.asm09 and then running make but will likely improve my very simple makefile in the future.